nicktar/nicktar.github.io/_posts/2011-04-03-Testing-an-AjaxCheckBox-in-WicketTester.md

     tester.assertLabel("text","true");
     org.junit.Assert.assertTrue("Final value should be true.", homePage.getValue());
 }
-</code-java></code>
+{% endhighlight %}
-<p>The magic lies within the lines 12 and 13.
-Even if you've got no obvious value to set, when testing forms and formcomponents, you need to use FormTester no matter what.</p>
+The magic lies within the lines 12 and 13.
+Even if you've got no obvious value to set, when testing forms and formcomponents, you need to use FormTester no matter what.

 <p>Simple, easy and true but equaly easy to forget and thus wasting a couple of hours, trying to figure out what's wrong.</p>